venueless/venueless/docs/developer/api/chat.rst

     },

-This tells you that the user has an active, non-volatile membership in two channels (``room_0`` and ``room_1``) and the event IDs of the last events that happened in these two channels ("notification pointer".
-Additionally, it tells you that the user has read all messages the first room (the read pointer is equal to the notification pointer), while they haven't read any message in the second room.
+This tells you that the user has an active, non-volatile membership in two channels (``room_0`` and ``room_1``) and the event IDs of the last events that happened in these two channels ("unread pointer".
+Additionally, it tells you that the user has read all messages the first room (the read pointer is equal to the unread pointer), while they haven't read any message in the second room.

 Once the user has read the new messages in ``room_2``, you can confirm this to the server like this::